implicitly-awesome/exop/README.md

 receives parameters collection.
 It's not required to pass to `run/1` function parameters only described in the operation's contract, but only described parameters will be validated.

-`run/1` function validate received paramerers over the contract and if all parameters passed the validation, the `run/1` function calls the code defined in `process/1` function.
+`run/1` function validate received parameters over the contract and if all parameters passed the validation, the `run/1` function calls the code defined in `process/1` function.

 ```elixir